MrMoneyDeveloper/DataPieMelt/README.md

 install.packages("ggplot2") .
 Ensure the commands python and Rscript are available in your PATH (so that Node can call them).
 You will also need a running Redis server for the backend caching example.
+Copy the provided `.env.example` to `.env` and adjust values like `PORT`, `LOG_LEVEL`, or `REDIS_URL` if needed.
+If Redis is not running, the server will fall back to an in-memory cache.
 Install dependencies: In the project root, run: npm install
 This will install root devDependencies (like concurrently).
 Then run: